exness/mock-xhr-request/README.md

 1) success - that will set 200 code response.
 2) error - is equivalent to 424 status code.
 3) withStatus - here you can specify any number status code as first argument, second and other ones are the same as in success/error methods.
 4) withDelay - before calling success/error/withStatus methods you can call this one to set response delay in milliseconds.
+Default value for delay is 2147483647 ms

 The second argument for http method function(get/post/...) is order number.
 You can set mocks in order.
 The mock with last order number of mock without order will be used as default for specified URL path.